 Stamford, Lincolnshire was my teenage stomping ground, but now when I return to visit my parents, it’s things to do with kids that I seek out as opposed to trying to wheedle my way into nightclubs!
-As a former resident and regular returnee for the past 25 years, here are my top recommendations for things to do in Stamford and the surrounding area with kids…
+As a former resident and regular returnee for the past 25 years, here are my top recommendations for things to do in Stamford, Lincolnshire and the surrounding area with kids…

 The exceptionally beautiful market town of Stamford in Lincolnshire is continually voted one of the best places to live in the country.
 Many of Stamford’s streets have lain unchanged for centuries and there are a whopping 600 listed buildings.
 I moved to Stamford from Oxfordshire aged 12 and spent my formative years at Stamford High School.
 Perhaps not so appreciative of what this architecturally spectacular place had to offer as a teen – I was more interested in getting into a nightclub without I.D (didn’t matter that it was Grade II* listed), or hanging around photogenic street corners with my buddies, rather than acknowledge the backdrop for period dramas like Middlemarch and Pride & Prejudice that lay behind us.